MicrosoftDocs/azure-devops-yaml-schema/task-reference/copy-publish-build-artifacts-v1.md

 **`ArtifactType`** - **Artifact Type**<br>
 `string`.
 Required.
 Allowed values: `Container` (Server), `FilePath` (File share).<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Choose whether to store the artifact on TFS/Team Services, or to copy it to a file share that must be accessible from the build agent.
+Chooses whether to store the artifact on TFS/Team Services or to copy it to a file share that must be accessible from the build agent.
 <!-- :::editable-content-end::: -->
 <br>